-An Associate Lecturer at Sheffield Hallam University, teaching on both BA and MA Creative Writing programmes.
+Sophie is an Associate Lecturer at Sheffield Hallam University, teaching on both BA and MA Creative Writing programmes.
 She is also a frequent facilitator of creative writing workshops in the community, leading workshops for The Portico Library, Saddleworth Literature Festival, The Tameside Health and Wellbeing College, and Tameside Libraries, amongst others.
-She also founded and continues to run Mossley Writers and in 2021 won an Arts Council England grant to run The Tameside WordShop, a year-long programme of creative writing workshops for Tameside writers.
+She also founded and continues to run Mossley Writers and in 2021 won an Arts Council England grant for The Tameside WordShop, a year-long programme of creative writing workshops for Tameside writers.
 You can watch the film about the initiative here.